The COVID-19 pandemic has brought good Indoor Air Quality (IAQ) to the top of the agenda.

 Smart alerts notify you when IAQ factors deviate from their optimal zone, so that steps can be taken to maintain a healthy indoor environment at all times.

-By monitoring and improving your IAQ, you can reduce absenteeism, improve health and wellbeing, and increase employee attraction and retention.
+By implementing workplace air monitoring and improving your indoor air quality, you can reduce absenteeism, improve health and wellbeing, and increase employee attraction and retention.

 Our solution in action: the Met Office